GreysonChuan/api/index.md

 --------------------

-1. Set up return URL for ffastpay to return to your app on completion of a transaction at ffastpay:
+1. Set up return URL for POGO to return to your app on completion of a transaction at POGO:

 	1. Go to Project Target > Info
 	2. Add URL Types
-	   Identifier: <YourAppBundleID> e.g. com.ffastpay.mpos.URLSchemeDemo
+	   Identifier: <YourAppBundleID> e.g. com.POGO.mpos.URLSchemeDemo  <br/>
 	   URL Scheme: <YourAppURLScheme> e.g. DemoMSMPos (This will be passed as part of the return URL in the request parameters)

 	--------------------

 2. Implement the handleOpenURL method in your AppDelegate.

-	1. When this method is called in your app, the ffastpay url scheme is passed to ffastpay app delegate.
+	1. When this method is called in your app, the POGO url scheme is passed to POGO app delegate.
-	2. Post a notification for the receipt of response data from ffastpay.
+	2. Post a notification for the receipt of response data from POGO.

 	<pre><code>
 	- (BOOL)application:(UIApplication *)application handleOpenURL:(NSURL *)url